Mofarrell1967/Staff-Analysis-Dashboards/README.md

-be able to re-classify work priorities or distribute new tasks appropriately will result in better work conditions for the staff and provide me with the necessary data on hand to be able to manage our task load in a more efficent manner.
+be able to re-classify work priorities or distribute new tasks appropriately will result in better work conditions for the staff and provide me with the necessary data on hand to be able to manage our task load in a more efficient manner.

 ### Team User